canonical/ubuntu-frame/docs/how-to/running-ubuntu-frame/in-a-virtual-machine.md

 (run-ubuntu-frame-in-a-virtual-machine)=

-# Run Ubuntu Frame in a Virtual Machine
+# Run Ubuntu Frame in a virtual machine

 This is a quick reference for running Ubuntu Frame in an Ubuntu Core virtual machine.